ltw-webdev-6/web-app-set-up-hosting/README.md

 ---
-summary: 'Set up your team’s web app as a pattern library with Jekyll & host it on Netlify.'
+summary: "Set up your team’s web app as a pattern library with Jekyll & host it on Netlify."
-time: '1 hour'
+time: "1 hour"
-deliverables: '1 repository'
+deliverables: "1 repository"
 ---

 # Web app set up & hosting